Wyn Enterprise User Guide

 Parameters

-column The column that you want to clear filters on.
+The name of an existing table or column that you want to clear filters on.

 Example